 Commissioner Bolick made a motion to approve the Resolution Authorizing the Finance Officer to Execute an Installment Purchase Contract for the Purchase of Imaging Equipment for the Register of Deeds with First Citizens Bank at a rate of 3.15%.
 Commissioner Watts seconded the motion.
 The Board voted unanimously in favor of the motion.

-RESOLUTION IN SUPPORT OF THE FEDERAL MARRIAGE AMENDMENT
+OF THE FEDERAL MARRIAGE AMENDMENT